-Snus- and Match Museum is an industrial and cultural history museum.
-From a cultural heritage perspective, they show and tell about the Swedish snus and match story.
-They convey facts and knowledge about their unique and innovative snus and match tradition.
-You will find them at Skansen and in historical environments you can see exciting and interesting exhibitions.
-In their museum factory they show old crafts where you can see the packing of snuff candles and the manufacture of the classic oval cardboard box.
+The Snus and Match Museum is an industrial and cultural history museum.
+The museum tells the Swedish snus and match story, a unique and innovative tradition.
+As well as hosting exciting and interesting exhibitions, in their museum factory they show old crafts, where you can see the packing of snuff candles and the manufacture of the classic oval cardboard box.

-You have probably heard of the Vasa ship that sank, but did you know where it all happened?
+You have probably heard of the Vasa ship that sank, but do you know where it all happened?

 You can now get a deeper Vasa experience, from the water!
 The Vasa Tour takes you back to Stockholm in year 1628 by boat, on the same trip as the ship once did before it capsized.
-You can chose to start from two spots, either Nybrokajen or Vasabryggan and it is guided in both Swedish and English.
+You can choose between two starting points, either Nybrokajen or Vasabryggan, and it is guided in both Swedish and English.

 Why not start or finish your visit to Djurgården with this unique historical trip.

-The memorial ”Norway’s Thanks” is located next to the Norwegian embassy on northern Djurgården in Stockholm.
-It was handed over by the Norwegian King Olav V on June 14 1983, as an official gratitude for the Swedish support during the Second World War.
+The memorial ‘Norway’s Thanks’ is located next to the Norwegian embassy on northern Djurgården in Stockholm.
+It was handed over by the Norwegian King Olav V on 14th June 1983 as an official gratitude for the Swedish support during the Second World War.

-During the Nazi German occupation of Norway (1940-1945), Sweden allowed the Norwegians to equip and train a Norwegian army on Swedish soil.
-Sweden received about 60,000 Norwegian refugees and set up a nationwide campaign called “Svenska Norgejälpen” (The Swedish Norwegian Aid) that collected money, used clothes, shoes, household goods and more for the needy in Norway.
+During the Nazi Germany occupation of Norway (1940-1945), Sweden allowed the Norwegians to equip and train a Norwegian army on Swedish soil.
+Sweden received about 60,000 Norwegian refugees and set up a nationwide campaign called ‘Svenska Norgejälpen’ (The Swedish Norwegian Aid), which collected money, used clothes, shoes, household goods and more for those in need in Norway.

-The memorial stone weighs fifteen tons, is three meters wide and comes from Vassfaret in Flå municipality, Norway.
-The memorial symbolizes cooperation and a good relationship between neighbouring countries – lasting even during difficult times and situations that may arise.
+The memorial stone weighs fifteen tons, is three metres wide and comes from Vassfaret in Norway’s Flå municipality.
+The memorial symbolises cooperation and a good relationship between neighbouring countries – lasting even during difficult times and situations that may arise.

 Kaknästornet is a TV tower located at Gärdet in the Royal National City Park.
-The name Kaknäs comes from a medieval name of the south-eastern part of the present city area Östermalm/Ladugårdsgärdet in Stockholm.
+The name Kaknäs comes from the medieval name for the south-eastern part of Stockholm, the area called Östermalm/Ladugårdsgärdet today.

 The tower is a major hub of Swedish television, radio and satellite broadcasts.
-Kaknästornet was finished in year 1967 and is designed by architect Bengt Lindroos.
-The building is 155 meters high or 170 metres with the top antenna included.
+Kaknästornet was finished in 1967 and designed by architect Bengt Lindroos.
+The building is 155 metres high – or 170 metres with the top antenna included.
 Kaknästornet is one of the highest buildings in the Nordic countries.

 Today the tower is owned by the National Swedish broadcasting company Teracom.